Crested geckos are adorable pets, but they’re fairly sensitive in nature.

 In some cases, the breeder or pet store you purchased the animal from will already know if the gecko is male or female.

-Before you pick up your gecko and start looking for pores or spurs, you should first contact the previous owner or seller and ask them if they have either the lizard’s sex or hatching date available to them.
+Before you pick up your gecko and start looking for pores or spurs, first contact the previous owner or seller and ask them if they have either the lizard’s sex or hatching date available.

 There is a possibility the breeder or pet shop will only know the gecko’s hatching date.